hetulbhatt/SpamTextFilter/README.md

 # Spamfilter
-Spam SMS Filter, Python Machine Learning Model API with flutter as frontend.
+Python Machine Learning Model API with flutter as frontend.

 Currently, SMS is one of the most important methods of communication.
 However, the increasing of spam SMS causes traffic congestion, decreasing